glfw/glfw/README.md

 #### Windows DLL

-The link library for the GLFW DLL is named `glfwdll`.
+The link library for the GLFW DLL is named `glfw3dll`.
 When compiling a program that uses the DLL version of GLFW, you need to define the `GLFW_DLL` macro *before* any inclusion of the GLFW header.
 This can be done either with a compiler switch or by defining it in your source code.